r3e-network/neo-n3-mcp/README.md

 ## Testing

 The Neo N3 MCP server includes comprehensive tests to ensure its functionality.
-There are two primary ways to run tests:
+There are multiple ways to run tests:

 ### Using Jest (TypeScript Tests)